-When it comes to skin cancer, the more you know the better protected you can be.
-Summer, with all of its outdoor activities, is a great time to learn more about this all-too-common and often preventable form of cancer.
+When it comes to skin cancer, the more you know, the better protected you can be.
+Spring, with all of its outdoor activities, is a great time to learn more about this all-too-common and often preventable form of cancer.

 Identifying Skin Cancer

-The sooner skin cancer is detected and treated, the greater your chance for recovery.
-You should perform a full-body self-exam each month to become familiar with your skin and to identify any changes that could signal skin cancer.
-You can download a Ò body mole map Ó from the American Academy of Dermatology (AAD) to learn how to examine your skin and what to look for.
-If you see anything unusual Ñ a mole or growth that is growing, unusual, bleeding or not like the others Ñ see a dermatologist.
+Early detection and treatment is key for melanoma.
+Sarah Cannon recommends regular full body skin self-exams and skin exams by your doctor starting at age 20.
+Performing a full-body skin self-exam each month will help you become familiar with your skin so that you can identify any skin changes that could signal skin cancer.
+You can download a body mole map from the American Academy of Dermatology (AAD) to learn how to examine your skin and what to look for.
+If you see anything unusual, a mole or spot that is growing, unusual, bleeding, or not like the others, see a dermatologist.

 You can also get a free skin cancer screening through the AAD.
-The AAD offers free skin cancer screenings throughout the United States, usually in the spring.
+The AAD offers free skin cancer screenings throughout the United States.
 You can sign up to be notified via email when the next free screening will take place in your area.

-- Squamous cell carcinoma Ñ More rare than basal cell cancer, squamous cell carcinoma is in the epidermis.
+- Squamous cell carcinoma - Rarer than basal cell cancer, squamous cell carcinoma is in the epidermis.
 It spreads more often than basal cell carcinoma.

-- Melanoma Ñ The most serious type of skin cancer, it occurs when the melanocytes, the pigment cells in the lower part of the epidermis, become malignant, meaning that they start dividing uncontrollably.
-If it spreads to the lymph nodes, it may also reach other parts of the body, such as the liver, lungs or brain.
+- Melanoma - The most serious type of skin cancer, it occurs when the melanocytes, the pigment cells in the lower part of the epidermis, become malignant, meaning that they start dividing uncontrollably.
+If it spreads to the lymph nodes, it may also reach other parts of the body, such as the liver, lungs, or brain.
 In such cases, the disease is called metastatic melanoma.

-If youÕve been diagnosed with skin cancer, your doctor will most likely remove the tumor and some of the surrounding tissue via surgery ( excision) or a special procedure called Mohs micrographic surgery.
+If you've been diagnosed with skin cancer, your doctor will most likely remove the tumor and some of the surrounding tissue via (surgical excision) or a special procedure called Mohs micrographic surgery.
 If you have melanoma, your doctor may perform a sentinel lymph node biopsy (SLNB) to help determine the stage.

-Then, depending on the type of cancer, its stage [iv][v] and other factors, your doctor may recommend additional treatment.
+Then, depending on the type of cancer, its stage, and other factors, your doctor may recommend additional treatment.
 This can include:

-- Radiation therapy, using X-rays that kill the cancer cells (and some normal cells)
+- Radiation therapy, using radiation that kill the cancer cells (and some normal cells)

-- Targeted therapy, using drugs that can shrink the cancer
+- Targeted therapy, using drugs that block specific “on switches” driving cancer growth